 [Task Update]delivered back to the leader for synthesis, plus a visible narration entry.

 <plan> becomes a dependency chain where each step fires when its blocker completes.
 Delivery routes through a non-destructive nudge-queue, so a message to a busy teammate waits for its turn boundary instead of interrupting an in-flight run.
+Because the engine runs server-side, the cascade keeps going even if you close the tab, and it is all still there when you reopen.
 The full model is in Delegation and orchestration and The board.

 A risky-looking delegation (matching keywords like